dlight-js/dlight/README.md

 }
 ```

-So
-1. why are we mixing the view and data together since it only runs once and the view is always the returned value?
+1. Why are we mixing the view and data together since it only runs once and the view is always the returned value?
 Might templated frameworks or Angular offer a more structured approach?
 2. How does data flow through this component?
 With count affecting both effect and the view, why must we adhere to a linear declaration order?

 This is a byproduct of the functional approach, where execution flows from top to bottom.
 However, in an MVVM context, data and views are interconnected in a more flexible, non-linear manner.
 Vue2 is a good example of this but the syntax is bad so they moved to functional components in Vue3.
 Angular is still in the game, good for them.
 So you can't do this in a functional component:
 ```js
 function MyComp() {